racket/rhombus/design/class/class.md

 `interface` definition, and it can be used to recognize private implementations of the interface.

-Both class and interface names works as annotations, and the annotation is satisfied by an instance of the class, subclass, or (in the case of an interface) implementing class.
+Both class and interface names work as annotations, and the annotation is satisfied by an instance of the class, subclass, or (in the case of an interface) implementing class.
 A class name further provides an annotation constructor via `.of`, by default, but an